slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Build using the expected CI/CD process but from an unofficial fork of the code that may contain unauthorized changes.

-*Mitigation:* Policy requires the provenance's source location to match an expected value.
+*Mitigation:* Verifier requires the provenance's source location to match an expected value.

 *Example:* MyPackage is supposed to be built from GitHub repo `good/my-package`.
 Instead, it is built from `evilfork/my-package`.
-Solution: Policy rejects because the source location does not match.
+Solution: Verifier rejects because the source location does not match.

 </details>